What is the TIME Function?

 The decimal number that is returned by the TIME function is a value between 0 (zero) to 0.99988426, representing the times from 0:00:00 (12:00:00 AM) to 23:59:59 (11:59:59 P.M.).

 How to use the TIME Function in Excel?

 As a worksheet function, TIME can be entered as part of a formula in a cell of a worksheet.

 To understand the uses of the TIME function, let’s consider a few examples:

 Suppose we extracted data from a PDF file and got the following data:

 Now, if we wish to put the time in the cell itself, then we use the TIME function.
 The formula to be used would be =TIME(B5,C5,D5) that TIME(hour, minutes, seconds).

 We get the results below:

 If the end result is a negative number, TIME will return a #NUM! error.
-In row 4, the hours are 24 so it is greater than 23.
-Any value greater than 23 will be divided by 24 and the remainder will be treated as the hour value.
+In row 4, the hours are 24, which is greater than 23.
+Any value greater than 23 will be divided by 24, with the remainder treated as the hour value.
 So, 24 would be 00 and we got -1 as seconds, which is negative, so it got subtracted to give 11:59.
 Remember, if the supplied second argument is negative or is greater than 59, the time extends back or forward into the previous or following minute.